Skip to main content

 Running OpenFGA in Production

-The following list outlines some guidelines and best practices for running OpenFGA in a production environment:
+The following list outlines best practices for running OpenFGA in a production environment:

 To ensure good performance for OpenFGA, it is recommended that the database be: